-- 2. At least four extracurricular activities and experiences with global themes and/or in global contexts.
-Some examples are:

-- International Travel; Foreign Exchange Programs

-- French Club, French Honor Society, Latin Club, Latin Honor Society, Spanish Club, Sociedad Honoraria Hispanica, Somos, HOPE

-- Art Hawks
+- International Travel; Foreign Exchange Programs - French Club, French Honor Society, Latin Club, Latin Honor Society, Spanish Club, Sociedad Honoraria Hispanica, Somos, HOPE - Art Hawks - DECA

-- DECA

-- FBLA
+FBLA

-- Model UN
+Model UN

-- Debate Team

-- Muslim Student Association

-- Science Olympiad

-- Girl Talk

-- Multi-Cultural Club

-- Habitat for Humanity

-- Chick-Fil-A Leadership

-- Governor's Honors program participation

-- 3. Twenty hours of community service with international focus.
+3. Twenty hours of community service with international focus.
 Hours may be from your entrance date in the 9th grade up to April of your graduation year.

-- International travel that includes community service in international countries

-- Writing/publishing/sharing/reading books with elementary students and families.

-- Tutoring and mentoring through SOMOS & HOPE

-- Multi-Cultural Club Festival

-- Girl Talk- mentor younger girls of all cultures from the middle school

-- Shop with a Hawk-mentor younger children in our feeder elementary schools

-- Habitat for Humanity service projects

-- Hillgrove Band Marching Out Hunger

-- Food, Clothing, and Shoe Drives
+- International travel that includes community service in international countries - Writing/publishing/sharing/reading books with elementary students and families. - Tutoring and mentoring through SOMOS & HOPE - Multi-Cultural Club Festival - Girl Talk- mentor younger girls of all cultures from the middle school - Shop with a Hawk-mentor younger children in our feeder elementary schools - Habitat for Humanity service projects - Hillgrove Band Marching Out Hunger - Food, Clothing, and Shoe Drives

-- 4. Capstone presentation showing your experience becoming a global citizen, to be scheduled for Spring of your senior year.
+Capstone presentation showing your experience becoming a global citizen, to be scheduled for Spring of your senior year.
 This presentation will be 3-5 minutes detailing your evidence of completion of the seal with follow-up questions by the panel on your experiences.
 The 2-4 person panel will be comprised of HHS staff as well as community members.
 You should be able to defend how and why you have grown as a productive member of our global society.